-In Year 1 and Year 2 we base our work in school on the requirements of the National Curriculum 2014.
-Assessments of children’s attainment and achievement at the end of the key stage will be made against this curriculum.
+In Year 1 and Year 2 assessments of children’s attainment and achievement at the end of the key stage will be made against this curriculum.

 Classes are organised in single age groups.
 Within each class children experience a range of teaching strategies, and teaching methods may vary according to the subject.

-Children will be taught in whole class, groups and individually, allowing for challenge and differentiation.
+Children will be taught in whole class, groups and individually, allowing for support and challenge.
 Children are encouraged to develop their own learning styles, using a range of strategies to access the curriculum.